Components

 This page summarizes the main components and how to extend the system safely.

-The implementation is split into two directories:
+The implementation is split across three layers:

 • toolkit/components/ipprotection — platform-independent core (state machine, proxy/network stack, core helpers).